yui-mhcp/ocr/README.md

 Models must be unzipped in the `pretrained_models/` directory !

 The pretrained `CRNN` models come from the [EasyOCR](https://github.com/JaidedAI/EasyOCR) library.
-Weights are automatically downloaded given the language or the model's name, and converted in `tensorflow` !
-The `easyocr` is therefore not required, by `pytorch` is required for weights loading (for convertion).
+Weights are automatically downloaded given the language or the model name, and converted in `keras` !
+The `easyocr` is therefore not required, while `pytorch` is required for weights loading (for convertion).

 The pretrained version of EAST can be downloaded [from this project](https://github.com/SakuraRiven/EAST).
-It should be set in `pretrained_models/pretrained_weights/east_vgg16.pth` (`torch` is required to transfer the weights : `pip install torch`).
+It should be placed in `pretrained_models/pretrained_weights/east_vgg16.pth` (`torch` is required to convert the weights : `pip install torch`).

 ## Installation and usage

 1. Clone this repository : `git clone https://github.com/yui-mhcp/ocr.git`
 2. Go to the root of this repository : `cd ocr`
 3. Install requirements : `pip install -r requirements.txt`
-4. Open `detection` notebook and follow the instructions !
+4. Open `ocr` notebook and follow the instructions !

-**Important Note** : some *heavy* requirements are removed in order to avoid unnecessary installation of such packages (e.g. `torch` and `transformers`), as they are used only in very specific functions.
-It is therefore possible that some `ImportError` occurs when using specific functions, such as `TextEncoder.from_transformers_pretrained(...)`.

 ## TO-DO list :